achaacha/MBTICube/README.md

 ## Things to do

   ### PRIORITY
-  -Design Mouse direction change based on degrees.
+  - Design Mouse direction change based on degrees.

   ### To do after
   - Design